-Back in the 90s, the heyday of classic shooter games such as DOOM or the Duke Nukem series, the usual strategy for getting these games to sell was, surprisingly enough, not to sell them outright, but offer a shareware version that was distributed physically with other games, or in a few cases downloaded for free from the internet (such as the DOOM shareware episode).
+Back in the 90s – the heyday of classic shooter games such as DOOM or Duke Nukem 3D, the usual strategy for getting these games to sell was, surprisingly enough, not to sell them outright, but offer a shareware version that was distributed physically with other games, or in a few cases downloaded for free from the internet (such as the DOOM shareware episode).
 This strategy was a success in many cases, as players who loved the shareware content would then call the developers to order the full game via mail.

-Blockbuster game companies shifted from offering demos of their games to outright stopping the practice, making them less commonplace in the early 2010s.
+AAA game companies shifted from offering demos of their games to outright stopping the practice, making them less commonplace in the early 2010s.
 This could be attributed to many reasons, such as the shift to more aggressive forms of marketing or the increasing complexity of games.
 Up until midway through the indie rise of the last decade, demos were seldom seen.
-Their absence had a small subset of people resort to piracy as a means of “demoing” the game, and their presence was generally received with praise.
+The lack of demos had a small subset of people resort to piracy as a means of “demoing” the game, while their presence was generally received with praise.

 However, in just the last couple of years, it seems that videogame trials are slowly reemerging and becoming prominent again.
 Relatively recent AAA games like Final Fantasy XV included a demo, and in the indie space, they got a massive boost.
 I believe this goes down to two things.

 First, the rise of in-development, early access games.
 As part of the process of marketing a game while it’s still in the earliest stages of development, early access has gone hand-in-hand with playable demos showing a sample of the game.
 For example, Decline’s Drops and The Outbreak Story remain in-development, with demos that you can download, play right away, and offer feedback and bug reports for.